motoharu-gosuto/psvcd/README.md

 - Wait.
 Seriously wait.
 Dump can take around 20 hours for 3.5 GB of data.
 I do not have exact time metrics but I am going to measure total time that can be required for dump.

 When dump is finished you should obtain binary file that is basically snapshot of game cart filesystem.
+Temporary copy this file somewhere just in case.
+You do not want to wait 20 hours more, do you?
 Pass this file to dump_exefat executable and specify destination directory path.
 This tool then should extract all the files and create corresponding directory structure in the destination folder.

+#Future work.

+These would be next milestones for the future, not including lots of minor TODOs in this readme or in the code.
+- Try using SD card or MMC card or custom SDIO device with RAM chip.
+Of course bypassing trick still will be required.
+- Try writing to the cart.
+I would need to obtain some very cheap game cart that is worth experimenting with.
+- Investigate CMD56 initialization sequence.
+I have no idea how I should do it.
+  Maybe I will dump PS Vita modules through Henkaku with Vitadump tool released by Zecoxao.
+  Then look through with IDA?
+- Implement the same cart dumping functionality but using STM32F4 discovery breakboard.
+  This has ARM Cortex on board that supports 4-bit width SD/SDIO and high speed.
+  This will allow much faster dumping.
+And one more advantage would be that custom board will not be required.
+- There is one thing that really bothers me.
+EXFAT filesystem has BOOT sector.
+Can this be used as any kind of exploit?